100askTeam/100ask_lvgl_docs/docs/details/widgets/canvas.rst

    <details>
      <summary>显示原文</summary>

-A Canvas inherits from :ref:`Image <lv_image>` where the user can draw anything.
-Rectangles, texts, images, lines, arcs can be drawn here using lvgl's drawing engine.
+A Canvas inherits from :ref:`Image <lv_image>` and extends it, enabling the user to draw anything.
+Rectangles, text, images, lines, arcs, etc. can be drawn here using LVGL's extensive drawing engine.

 .. raw:: html